plp13/qman/README.md

   - **[mandoc](https://mandoc.bsd.lv/)** - Void Linux, Haiku, others?
   - **[freebsd](https://www.freebsd.org/)** - FreeBSD
   - **[darwin](https://www.apple.com/macos/)** - macOS
+- Hyperlinks to files or directories in the local filesystem.
+Config option `viewer_path` can be used to set the program for opening these (default is `/usr/bin/xdg-open`).
 - Three new themes:
   - `adwaita`, designed to match the colors of dark Adwaita desktops
   - `adwaita-light`, designed to match the colors of light Adwaita desktops